My fall kitchen decor has really come together, see the whole look here and be inspired!

-I’m really excited to have our house remodel far enough along that I can actually start doing some seasonal decorating!
+I’m really excited to have our house remodel far enough along that I can actually start doing some fresh seasonal decorating!
 It feels like the last several months have been all about making our house livable with only a minimum amount of time spent on seasonal or holiday decorating.

 Before I go any further though, I want to let you know that I’m participating in a new monthly series, “Celebrations Of Home”, with a group of awesome bloggers!
 Each month, we hope to inspire you by bringing you just one of the ways that we celebrate the seasons and holidays in our homes.
 This month it’s all about fall!
 Make sure you don’t miss the links to everyone’s fall projects at the bottom of my post.